crsl4/computingtools/pages/chromebook.md

 having to store them locally.

 I installed it with `sudo apt-get install nautilus`.
-It can be open by clicking on a folder, or simply typing `nautilus .` in the terminal.
+It can be open by clicking on a folder, or simply typing in the terminal: `nautilus .`

 Go to `File` then `Connect to server` and enter the information from one of the statistics servers (using SSH).
-By clicking on a text file, it will open with gedit and you can edit the remote file directly.
+Clicking on a text file to open with gedit, and you can edit the remote file directly.

 install Atom